chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ![screenshot](var06.png)

-These setting define how the template variable is presented:
+These settings define how the template variable is presented:

 - Label: Can be empty, must not be unique, by default it has the same value as the name (When the name is changed, the label is updated, unless if the label already has a different value)
 - Placeholder: Default text, to help nudge the end user to fill in something